Antenna Efficiency

 There is another Q factor we have to contend with, and that is the Q of the antenna as a system.
 The Q of a short HF mobile antenna is directly related to the coil's Q, the coil's distributed capacitance, the capacitance of that part of the antenna above the coil, any capacitance shunting the coil, where in the antenna the coil is located (base?, center?), shunt capacitive losses, the overall (effective) length of the antenna, the ground losses, and the other resistive losses including radiation resistance.
 You might notice these are the same losses we deal with in maximizing efficiency.
 In short, while we strive to increase efficiency, we also increase the antenna system's Q which tends to reduce the effective bandwidth of the antenna.
 In other words, to increase efficiency we have to lower the resistive losses, or increase radiation resistance, or both.
 You can do both to a point, but there are diminishing returns with respect to cost, complexity, and of course physical size.

-While it's common to relate (usable) bandwidth to the points above and below resonance where the SWR reaches 2:1, it isn't definitive.
+While it is common to relate (usable) bandwidth to the points above and below resonance where the SWR reaches 2:1, it isn't definitive.
 The reason is, you can have a wide bandwidth antenna that is very efficient.
 You can also have a very narrow banded one that's inefficient.
 So, why is bandwidth important?
 It really isn't much of a concern on 20 meters or above, but below 20 meters it is.
 Put another way, the bandwidth of an 20 meter antenna of reasonable quality will be about 150 kHz.
 The bandwidth of a similar quality antenna on 80 meters may be just 10 to 15 kHz.
 Again, don't assume your antenna is efficient just because the bandwidth is narrow.

+Bandwidth is also dependent on the amount of capacitance located above the loading coil.
+All else being equal, an antenna with a large (properly mounted) cap hat will have a wider bandwidth, and higher efficiency, than one without.
+This is opposed to the common view about bandwidth.
 Some amateurs incorrectly assume that inexpensive, low Q antennas are superior to some higher priced ones.
-The false assumption is, they don't have to retune their antenna as often, so it's got to be better.
-Adding insult, a few misguided manufacturers (especially Hustler®) tout their products extended bandwidths as an advantage.
+The false assumption is, they don't have to retune their antenna as often, so it is got to be better.
+Adding insult, a few misguided manufacturers tout their products extended bandwidths as an advantage.
 Both of these premises are false.

 Besides using a tuner, another way to extend the bandwidth is to use a shorted coax stub across the antenna terminals.
 Selecting the correct length will not only match the antenna's input impedance to the feed line, its reactance is exactly opposite the antenna's reactance with any given change in frequency.
 Thus the 2:1 bandwidth increases (typically 30% to 50%).
-While the trick works well for a single band antenna (a different stub is required for each band), it's not a good solution for a remotely tuned antenna.
+While the trick works well for a single band antenna (a different stub is required for each band), it is not a good solution for a remotely tuned antenna.

-By the way, there is a formula circulating the Internet which states that antenna Q is equal to 360 times the frequency in MHz, divided by the 2:1 VSWR bandwidth in kHz.
+Lastly, there is a formula circulating the Internet which states that antenna Q is equal to 360 times the frequency in MHz, divided by the 2:1 VSWR bandwidth in kHz.
 One has to assume they mean antenna system Q, but that's not a given.
 While this formula might give you a comparison between antenna A and antenna B (all else being equal), the actual Q of the antenna (system or otherwise) requires a textbook-full of formulas, and a lot more information than just the 2:1 bandwidth!
 Fact is, this formula is no more specific than the number of DX contacts a specific antenna garnered.

 ☜Return☜